Editors (band): In Dream (2014–2016)

-Violence (2018–2019)
+Violence (2018)

 Editors released their sixth album, Violence, on 9 March 2018.
 The lead single, 'Magazine', premiered on Jo Whiley's BBC Radio 2 show on 15 January 2018.
 The second single "Hallelujah (So Low)" premiered on Annie Mac's BBC Radio 1 show on 21 February 2018.

-Black Gold (2019–2022)
+Black Gold (2019–2020)

 In 2019, the band released their first compilation album, Black Gold, featuring 13 tracks from across their career along with three new songs: "Black Gold", "Frankenstein" and "Upside Down", which were produced by Jacknife Lee.
 The deluxe edition of the release featured eight stripped-down acoustic versions of previously released material under the title Distance: The Acoustic Recordings.
 The release was followed by a 2020 best of tour.

-EBM (2022–present)
+EBM (2022)

 On 20 April 2022 the band released the single "Heart Attack", and announced the addition of Benjamin John Power, who had previously worked with the band on the Violence album, as an official band member.
-On 22 September 2022, the band released their seventh album, EBM.
+On 23 September 2022, the band released their seventh album, EBM.

+Surface, Echo & Sound (2026–present)

+In April 2026, Editors released the single "Call It In", and announced a 2027 tour of the UK and Europe.
+On 23 June they released a new single, The Rush, and also announced a new album called Surface, Echo & Sound, to be released on 30 October 2026.